-- To promote overall calm, and peacefulness in the delivery room, apply Zen Blend topically, over heart and back of neck.
+- To promote overall calm, and peacefulness in the delivery room, apply Relaxation blend topically, over heart and back of neck.
 Diffuse Lavender.

-- Use a few drops of Peppermint and/or Amend Blend and massage back and apply pressure.
+- Use a few drops of Peppermint and/or Muscle Relief Blend and massage back and apply pressure.
 This will relieve some of the discomfort, especially with a posterior baby.

 - You can use Lavender and/or Clary Sage and put in with 2 tablespoons of bath salts and soak in bath.